hesco/hesco-weave/README.md

 to wrap docker with additional code to configure the Software Defined Network around an arbitrary docker container.

-This puppet module exposes in version 0.7.2, at still an early stage of its development three defined types: `weave::launch`, `weave::run` and `weave::interface` to make these tools available from a puppet manifest.
+This puppet module exposed in version 0.7.2, at still an early stage of its development three defined types: `weave::launch`, `weave::run` and `weave::interface` to make these tools available from a puppet manifest.
 It also manages the installation and uninstall of weave, its docker hosted router and packaged dependencies.

-With version 0.8.x, this module will also add weave::simple::(run|interface) defined types, which wrap the version 0.7.x types, with a more simple interface which relies on hiera data for its arguments.
-Version 0.8.x also introduces weave::expose_docker_host_to_weave, plus the firewall::(docker|weave) classes, two new defined types: weave::firewall::(dnat_published_port|listen_to_peer) plus two new facter facts:
+With version 0.8.x, this module will also add weave::simple::(run|interface) defined types, which wrap the version 0.7.x base types, with a more simple interface which relies on hiera data for its arguments.
+Version 0.8.x also introduces weave::expose_docker_host_to_weave, plus the weave::firewall::(docker|weave) classes, two new defined types: weave::firewall::(dnat_published_port|listen_to_peer) plus two new facter facts:
 $::weave_router_ip_on_docker_bridge and $::docker_hosted_containers,
 which exposes a json hash of docker container host names => ip_addresses.